Camp Canadensis

-Camp Canadensis is a seven-week, co-ed, overnight Jewish camp located in the Pocono Mountains region of Monroe County, Pennsylvania, US.
+Camp Canadensis is a seven-week, co-ed, overnight camp located in the Pocono Mountains region of Monroe County, Pennsylvania, US.
 Camp Canadensis is made up of campers primarily from New York, New Jersey, and Pennsylvania; however, there are campers coming from other nearby states.
-Facilities include a 75 acre private lake, indoor and outdoor hockey rinks, a 2500 sqft gymnastics room, indoor and outdoor basketball courts, two heated pools, a 9000 sqft art center, a high ropes adventure course, a low ropes team building circuit, a 40 ft high rock wall, horse stables, a golf range, an all-weather outdoor amphitheater, and 16 tennis courts, 12 of which are lit for night use.
+Facilities include a 75 acre private lake, indoor and outdoor hockey rinks, a 2500 sqft gymnastics room, indoor, and outdoor basketball courts, two heated pools, a 9000 sqft art center, a high ropes adventure course, a low ropes team building circuit, a 40 ft high rock wall, horse stables, a golf range, an all-weather outdoor amphitheater, and 16 tennis courts, 12 of which are lit for night use.

 At Canadensis, their goal is "to create an environment that is emotionally, physically and socially safe for campers and their parents in a first-rate facility".

 Canadensis is an American Camp Association accredited camp.

 History

 Camp Canadensis was founded by William "Uncle Bill" Saltzman in 1941, and was named a Pioneer of Camping by the American Camp Association.
 He owned and operated the camp until his death in 1997; in his later years, his son Stevan co-operated the camp.
 After Bill's death, Stevan operated the camp until his death in 2000.
 Since then, Stevan's sister Terri Saltzman has owned and operated the camp.